gmitirol/empop-use/docs/using_empop.md

 Pattern match is the default setting for forensic frequency estimates.

 #### 4.1.7.
 Disregard InDels
 Length variants that are known hotspots for insertion/deletions (indels) should be ignored in a forensic database query.
 This involves the C-runs around positions 16193, 309, 463 and 573 and the T-run around position 455 relative to the rCRS in the control region.
-In the coding region length variants around positions 960, 5899, 8276 and 8285 are ignored for a forensic query (Table 2).
+In the coding region length variants around positions 960, 5899, 8276 and 8285 are ignored for a forensic query.

 |     Length variant    |     5’ junction    |     3’ junction    |     Repeating motif    |
 |-----------------------|--------------------|--------------------|------------------------|